What if I do not agree with decisions about SEN provision?

 - state what you want to happen

-If you are not happy with the outcome of making a complaint or feel that it has not been dealt with properly PAC can give you information on what to do next.
+If you are not happy with the outcome or you feel that it has not been dealt with properly SENDIASS can give you information on what to do next.

 You can find out more about the complaints procedures in the SEND Code of Practice (11.2 and 11.67 to 11.111).